-People often migrate for a variety of reasons.
+People often dream to live in Canada and they often immigrate for a variety of reasons.
 But the primary goal of all people is to make a better life for themselves and their families.

-Although Australia, New Zealand, Switzerland and the United Kingdom are good destinations immigrants, Canada offers benefits that few countries may enjoy.
+Although Australia, New Zealand, Switzerland, and the United Kingdom are good destinations for immigrants, Canada offers benefits that few countries may enjoy.
 Here are 5 reasons to live in Canada.